Overview

 |---|---|

-| After 90 days | Files copied to Vaultastic |
+| After 90 days | Files archived to Vaultastic |

-| After 120 days | Files removed from cloud drive |
+| After 120 days | Files deleted from the cloud drive |

 | Long-term | Files retained in Vaultastic |